cf-platform-eng/tile-generator/examples/kibosh-mysql/mysql/README.md

 [MySQL](https://MySQL.org) is one of the most popular database servers in the world.
 Notable users include Wikipedia, Facebook and Google.

+## Modifications

+This helm chart is forked from the [Kubernetes stable MySQL helm chart](https://github.com/kubernetes/charts/tree/master/stable/mysql).
+We have modified it so it is suitable for use with [Kibosh](https://github.com/cf-platform-eng/kibosh).

 ## Introduction

 This chart bootstraps a single node MySQL deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.